 July 25, 2018

-Pakistan’s administrative territory of Gilgit-Baltistan (the Pakistan-controlled part of Kashmir) was scheduled to hold elections for its Legislative Assembly on August 18, 2020, but the elections have been postponed for at least two months due to delays in preparations such as completing the voter list.
+Pakistan’s administrative territory of Gilgit-Baltistan (the Pakistan-controlled part of Kashmir) will hold elections for its Legislative Assembly on November 15, 2020, following delays.
 The current assembly members’ terms ended in June, and political parties have opposed the delay.
 In addition, Pakistan is due to have indirect Senate elections in March.

 Pakistan has various administrative units that elect their own legislatures.
 The four provinces (Balochistan, Khyber Pakhtunkhwa, Punjab, and Sindh) elect their legislatures at the same time as general elections.
 Gilgit-Baltistan and the territory of Azad Kashmir hold their elections at other times.

 The upcoming elections in Gilgit-Baltistan are taking place in the context of the dispute between India and Pakistan over Kashmir.

 Gilgit-Baltistan is an administrative territory whose status has been somewhat in flux because all of the ongoing dispute between Pakistan and India over Kashmir.
 In short, Gilgit-Baltistan’s status as an autonomous administrative territory – as opposed to a province fully incorporated into Pakistan’s political structure – has the potential to keep tensions with India on a low boil.